discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

 ![](assets/compression-4.png){: .center-image width="70%"}

-As finding a minimum diameter is a hard task, one considers a realxation, which consists in looking for an *$\alpha$-compressed solution*, which is simply a configuration where the diameter is at most $\alpha$ the minimum diameter.
+As finding a minimum diameter is a hard task, one considers a relaxation, which consists in looking for an *$\alpha$-compressed solution*, which is simply a configuration where the diameter is at most $\alpha$ times the minimum diameter.

 ## Algorithm idea